taffy721/Photo-editor/README.md

 How to run without any problem:

+1.Open your terminal

-1. Clone the project
+2. Clone the project

-2. Using your terminal go into the same directory as the project
+3. Go into the same directory as the project

-3. Type pip -r install requirement.txt
+4. Type pip -r install requirement.txt

-4. While in the directory of the porject in the terminal type "python photoeditor.py"
+5. While in the directory of the porject in the terminal type "python photoeditor.py"